 On Flebruary 18, 17.53 before me, the understated, a Notary Public in and for said County and State, personally appeared Wm.
-Mellenthin. known to me to be the President, and Helen Louise Mellenthin. known to me to be the the corporation that accounted the within instrument, and known to me to be the persons who executed the within instrument, or in the persons who executed the within instrument, and accounted to the the three persons who executed the within instrument, and included the persons who executed the within instrument, and accounted to the that who corporation executed the same.
+Mellenthin. known to me to be the President, and Helen Louise Mellenthin. known to me to be the the corporation that accounted the within instrument, and known to me to be the persons who executed the within instrument, on the persons who executed the within instrument, and accounted to the toporation therein assume, and accounted to the that who corporation executed the same.
 WITNISS my hand and official scal.